WongPhilo/CS157AProjDocker/README.md

 # CS157AProjDocker
 First, you'll need to have the Docker Engine installed and running.
 Then, open a terminal in the directory where fishmarket.tar is located, or on some parent directory that has access.

-In order to build the image:
+In order to load the image:

 docker load -i fishmarket.tar